Jordan Staal: Peterborough Petes

 Staal played major junior in the Ontario Hockey League (OHL) with the Peterborough Petes for two seasons, beginning in 2004–05 after having been selected third overall in the 2004 OHL Priority Draft.
 In his second year with the club, he produced at a point-per-game pace with 28 goals and 68 points in 68 games before adding 16 points in the playoffs to help lead Peterborough to the J. Ross Robertson Cup as OHL champions.
 Earning a berth in the 2006 Memorial Cup, the Petes did not, however, make it past the round-robin.
 During the 2005–06 season, Staal was also selected to play in the 2006 CHL Top Prospects Game.

-Going into the 2006 NHL Entry Draft, Staal was ranked second among North American skaters by the NHL Central Scouting Bureau, behind Erik Johnson of the University of Minnesota Golden Gophers.
+Going into the 2006 NHL entry draft, Staal was ranked second among North American skaters by the NHL Central Scouting Bureau, behind Erik Johnson of the University of Minnesota Golden Gophers.
 He went on to be drafted second overall by the Pittsburgh Penguins, behind Johnson, who was selected by the St. Louis Blues.
-Jordan became the third among the four Staal brothers to be drafted into the NHL after his older brothers Marc and Eric, who were also selected second overall.
+Jordan became the third among the four Staal brothers to be drafted into the NHL after his older brothers Marc and Eric, the latter of whom was also selected second overall.